About us

 About BHC in Brief

-The founders of the Belarusian Helsinki Committee were prominent public and cultural figures of the country: Vasil Bykau (also the first chair of BHC’s Supervisory Board), Ryhor Baradulin, Radim Haretski, Svetlana Alexievich, Henadz Buraukin, Yury Khadyka, and Karłos Sherman.
+BHC was founded in 1995 by some of the most prominent voices in Belarusian public life — among them writer Vasil Bykau (also the first chair of BHC’s Supervisory Board), future Nobel laureate Svetlana Alexievich, Ryhor Baradulin, Radim Haretski, Henadz Buraukin, Yury Khadyka, and Karłos Sherman.
+The organisation was officially registered by the Ministry of Justice on November 1, 1995.

 Mission